readyapi/sqldev/docs/tutorial/readyapi/tests.md

 Do we really have to duplicate all that for **each test**?
 No, we can do better! 😎

 We are using **pytest** to run the tests.
-And pytest also has a very similar concept to the **dependencies in RaedyAPI**.
+And pytest also has a very similar concept to the **dependencies in ReadyAPI**.

 /// info

-In fact, pytest was one of the things that inspired the design of the dependencies in RaedyAPI.
+In fact, pytest was one of the things that inspired the design of the dependencies in ReadyAPI.

 ///

-It's a way for us to declare some **code that should be run before** each test and **provide a value** for the test function (that's pretty much the same as RaedyAPI dependencies).
+It's a way for us to declare some **code that should be run before** each test and **provide a value** for the test function (that's pretty much the same as ReadyAPI dependencies).

 In fact, it also has the same trick of allowing to use `yield` instead of `return` to provide the value, and then **pytest** makes sure that the code after `yield` is executed *after* the function with the test is done.